How to Get Into Consulting: Top 5 Tips From a Former Bain Interviewer

 Seek Industry-Specific Roles

 Consulting firms value candidates with expertise in particular industries, as this knowledge is directly transferable to consulting engagements.
 For example, if a consulting firm works heavily with healthcare clients, prior consulting experience in healthcare management is a strong asset.
+Additionally, having prior experience can provide a strong foundation for entering the consulting field and guide individuals toward specializing in areas where they have both experience and interest, thereby enhancing their credibility and expertise.

 Examples of Industry-Specific Roles: